ndevilla/iniparser/README.md

 This modules offers parsing of ini files from the C level.
-See a complete documentation in HTML format, from this directory open the file html/index.html with any HTML-capable browser.
+See a complete documentation in HTML format, from this directory open the file html/index.html with any browser.

 Key features :

  - Small : around 1500 sloc inside 4 files (2 .c and 2 .h)
- - Portable : no dependancies, written in `-ansi -pedantic` C89
+ - Portable : no dependencies, written in `-ansi -pedantic` C89
- - Fully reintrant : easy to make it thread-safe (just surround library calls by mutex)
+ - Easy to make it thread-safe, just surround library calls by a mutex.

 ## II - Building project